jtod/Sigma16/README.md

 If you copy the Sigma16 directory onto your computer, the following links will run it locally, without further access to the Internet.
+However, these links will *not* work if you're reading this page on the source repository via the Internet.

 * [Launch from files in this directory](./app/Sigma16.html) If you have copied this directory onto a local machine, this link will run